Ouranoupoli

-Ouranoupoli (Ουρανούπολη, formerly Ouranopolis) is an ancient city and a modern village in Chalcidice.
-The village is today called Ouranoupoli.
+Ouranoupoli (Ουρανούπολη, formerly Ouranopolis) is an ancient city and a modern village in Chalcidice, Greece.
+It is part of the municipality Aristotelis.

 Location

 The village of Ouranoupoli is situated on the coastline in the northwest part (the very beginning) of the Athos peninsula, part of the bigger Chalkidiki peninsula.
 It is the last settlement before the border with the monastic state of Mount Athos (the Holy Mountain).
 The city of Thessaloniki is about 140 km from Ouranoupoli and approximately 140 km from the city of Kavala.

 History

 The village was named after the nearby ancient city of Uranopolis that was founded by Cassander's brother Alexarchus in the late 4th century BC. and was later destroyed by an earthquake.